Table of Contents

 - You’ll need to spend money on a proper tower cooler

-- Not designed for budget motherboards
+- Not recommended for entry-level motherboards

 It’s worth noting that despite the fairly impressive TDP, real power consumption in typical tasks usually doesn’t exceed 80-100W.
 Although we don’t recommend using the E5 2667 v4 on very budget boards with weak VRM, the processor can still be considered relatively undemanding.
 Most mid-range Chinese motherboards can work with this model without problems.